Stamehad/UpdateAgent/README.md

 - **YouTube tracking**: Subscribe to channel RSS feeds to capture video titles and descriptions without visiting YouTube.
 - **bioRxiv integration**: Fetch recent preprints filtered by keywords and include abstracts in the digest.
 - **Summarization**: Feed content into an LLM (OpenAI API) to generate concise summaries or abstracts, customizable per source.
-- **Digest reports**: Produces both Markdown and HTML digests with summaries, including per‑source statistics (e.g. how many matched vs. shown).
+- **Digest reports**: Produces HTML (default) and optional Markdown digests with summaries, including per‑source statistics.
+Output folder is configurable.
+- **Delivery options**: In addition to saving locally, you can (optionally, macOS only) copy the digest to iCloud Drive and/or Apple Notes for iPhone viewing.
 - **Automation**: Can be run manually, via macOS `launchd`, or in CI/cloud to deliver digests automatically.

 ## Project Structure